confluentinc/ksql/docs/how-to-guides/control-the-case-of-identifiers.md

 last uses the default casing.
 That means that when you work with the data returned from the UDF in ksqlDB, all select statements must use this exact casing.
-For more information on working with structs in UDFs, see the struct section of the [wow to create a user-defined function guide](create-a-user-defined-function.md#using-structs-and-decimals).
+For more information on working with structs in UDFs, see the struct section of the [how to create a user-defined function guide](create-a-user-defined-function.md#using-structs-and-decimals).

 ```java